University of Memphis: Park Avenue Campus

-Directly south of the main campus along the corner of Park Avenue and Getwell Road sits the Park Avenue Campus, formerly known as South Campus.
+The Park Avenue Campus, formerly known as South Campus, is located directly south of the main campus at the corner of Park Avenue and Getwell Road.
 The Park Avenue Campus was formerly the site of Kennedy Veterans Hospital from 1942 until 1967 when the U.S. Government donated the land and buildings to the university.
 Very few buildings from the Kennedy Hospital days remain on campus.
-The Park Avenue Campus is home not only to various intramural athletics programs and facilities, but also to various research facilities, classrooms and the Community Health Building, which houses the School of Communication Sciences and Disorders, the Memphis Speech and Hearing Center, and the Loewenberg College of Nursing.
+The Park Avenue Campus is home not only to various intramural athletics programs and facilities but also to various research facilities, classrooms and the Community Health Building, which houses the School of Communication Sciences and Disorders, the Memphis Speech and Hearing Center, and the Loewenberg College of Nursing.
 The Defense Contract Audit Agency formerly operated its main training facility on the Park Avenue Campus from 1982 to the early 2010s.
 WKNO formerly operated its FM and television stations on the Park Avenue Campus as well.

 Future plans include a regulation indoor soccer stadium and track facility, capable of hosting large-scale NCAA Division I track-and-field meets.

 The graduate and family housing units are located at Park Avenue, 1 mi from the main university campus.
 The complex has 150 housing units.
 Residents are zoned to Memphis City Schools.
 The zoned schools are Sherwood Elementary School, Colonial Middle School, and White Station High School.

 Downtown Law School Campus

 In 2006, plans were announced that the University of Memphis, School of Law would relocate to the former U.S. Post Office & Customs House in downtown Memphis.
 This facility pre-dates the existence of the university itself, having been constructed in multiple sections between 1885 and the early 1920s.
 In 2010, the law school was moved permanently from the main campus to the newly renovated downtown campus.
-The new University of Memphis, School of Law campus sits adjacent to downtown courts and the financial and administrative center of the city.
+The new University of Memphis School of Law campus sits adjacent to downtown courts and the financial and administrative center of the city.
 It has been ranked multiple times among the top law school facilities in the U.S.

 Lambuth Campus

 In 2011, the University of Memphis began offering undergraduate and graduate programs on the former Lambuth University campus in Jackson, Tennessee, located approximately 80 mi east of Memphis.
 Now known as the University of Memphis Lambuth Campus, the historic campus includes classroom buildings, dormitories, a library, a planetarium, and athletic facilities.
+Starting in 2026, the Lambuth campus will house the doctor of physical therapy program.
+The inaugural class is set to graduate in 2029.
 Enrollment in the fall of 2011 stood at 246 students.
 Enrollment in the spring of 2018 was the first time enrollment surpassed 1,000 students, with a total of 1,038 students.
-The 2019–2020 term was the first term, to begin with an enrollment of over 1,000 students for the campus, with an official enrollment of 1,070 students.
+The 2019–2020 term was the first term to begin with an enrollment of over 1,000 students for the campus, with an official enrollment of 1,070 students.
 In the fall of 2020, enrollment had risen to 1,285 students.